 The COVID-19 pandemic has accelerated digital transformation initiatives by financial institutions and retailers, bringing the need for a robust digital ecosystem to the forefront.
-In a study we recently conducted with over 500 banking and retail executives (to be published mid-October), we have seen that though many realize a digital transformation is essential, there is still some confusion as to what exactly constitutes a digital ecosystem and how it can help brands deliver on unmet customer needs.
+In a study we recently conducted with over 500 banking and retail executives, we have seen that though many realize a digital transformation is essential, there is still some confusion as to what exactly constitutes a digital ecosystem and how it can help brands deliver on unmet customer needs.
 If ever there was a time for innovation, the time is now, and digital ecosystems can open doors for those willing to explore the possibilities.

 From back-of-house efficiencies to the removal of customer friction points, TechTarget explains that “a digital ecosystem is a group of interconnected information technology resources that can function as a unit.”
 Digital ecosystems can be made up of suppliers, customers, trading partners and third-party data service providers, for example.
 Ultimately it has similar roots to a Keiretsu, a Japanese term for a system of organized alliances.
 However, today’s digital ecosystem is much more sophisticated and consists of a complex network of stakeholders that connect online and interact digitally in ways that create value for all.